jc-verse/ts-klass/README.md

 ### Class name

-Unfortunately, because we have to follow ECMAScript semantics, there's no great way for us to automatically bind a klass' name based on what it's assigned to.
+Unfortunately, because `klass` is ultimately a normal ECMAScript function, there's no great way for us to automatically bind a klass' name based on what it's assigned to.
 If a klass' name is important to you, you can explicitly bind a name.

 ```js
 const Animal = klass("Animal")({